aabbtree77/aabbtree77-projects/README.md

 ### [miniguestlog](https://github.com/aabbtree77/miniguestlog)

 A MERN app to [record](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of aabbtree77.github.io.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.
+MERN has lost popularity to Next.js, but the latter is now challenged by TanStack Start.
+Endless churn.

 ### [adast](https://github.com/aabbtree77/adast)